GupShup fame Khanak Hajela, launches Mission Milaap to bring Orphans & Old Aged together in her Act of Altruism at Prayas 2.0 | www.lokmattimes.com

 “Needless to say, I’m so elated by support of audience when I asked – “Aap denge na mera saath” (will you support me in my endeavor).
 It was a magical night and I’m thankful to all attendees for taking out time to be a part of this event.
 I hold this event very dear & near to my heart and will strive to make it bigger and better in the years to come,” she added.

-Khanak Hajela is a young socio-economic entrepreneur, driven by her unique mission of spreading smile-stones to orphans and old aged with her 'Right to choose' & 'care by their choice' initiatives.
-In her unique effort to support the underprivileged, she organizes annual fundraiser named 'Prayas-Ek Nanhi Pehal', a charity show that is a result of over 300hrs. of rehearsal.
-Attracting a wider audience, year after year, this event is a key contributor to Khanak's overall concept of being a young social entrepreneur, where she wants to create a self-sustained model for this section of society and wants to end their dependence.
-Over years, Khanak has achieved many accolades, including one for youngest social activist by the World Book of Records, Europe.
-She has been recently appointed as the brand ambassador of 'Beti Bachao Beti Padao Yojana'.
-Khanak has been honoured by CM Shiv Raj Singh, Indore City Mayor and Member of parliament.
+Khanak Hajela is a young socio-economic entrepreneur, driven by her unique mission of spreading smile-stones to orphans and old aged with her ‘Right to choose’ & ‘care by their choice’ initiatives.
+In her unique effort to support underprivileged, she organizes annual fundraiser named ‘Prayas-Ek Nanhi Pehal’, a charity show that is a result of over 300hrs. of rehearsal.
+Attracting a wider audience, year after year, this event is a key contributor to Khanak’s overall concept of being a young social entrepreneur, where she wants to create self-sustained model for this section of society and wants to end their dependence.
+Over years, Khanak has achieved many accolades, including one for youngest social activist by World Book of Records, Europe.
+She has been recently appointed as brand ambassador of ‘Beti Bachao Beti Padao Yojana’.
+Khanak has been honored by Hon.
+CM Shri Shiv Raj Singhji, Indore City Mayor and Member of parliament.

 Khanak’s YouTube channel named, ‘GupShup with Khanak’ spreads awareness on financial literacy for people at grassroot level.
 She dwells in topics of Swadeshi, Digital India, Net Banking, online payments, Origin of Banking & Money, amongst her 140+ episodes.
 Her weekly Episodes are used by different banking kiosk throughout country as training program.
 Her upcoming episodes includes excellent explanation on e-Rupee, a newer concept of money.